bljubisic/QuickToDo/README.md

   - SnapKit,
   - MVVM,
   - CoreData,
+  - CloudKit,
-  - CloudKit.
+  - SwiftUI

-  Built using XCode 11, Swift 5, and should be run on iOS 13.
+  Built using XCode 13, Swift 5, and should be run on iOS 15.